Get all the latest data for Sicily

 So, is now a good time?

-Another strong signal is that rents in Sicily have been rising faster than sale prices (up about 6% year-over-year), which makes the buy-versus-rent math look more favorable than in many pricier Italian regions.
+Another strong signal is that rents in Sicily are rising much faster than sale prices, which makes the rent-to-price story more attractive than in many Italian regions.

 Is it smart to buy now in Sicily, or should I wait as of 2026?